 Mercedes GLC review

-The AMG GLC 43 offers the exclusivity of an AMG with plenty of practicality, while the AMG 63 models are stupendously quick.
+The more exotic AMG GLC 43 offers the exclusivity and performance of an AMG with plenty of practicality, while the AMG 63 is stupendously quick.
 While these models will be lightning-fast in a straight line, they can’t match quite the Porsche Macan for handling, which does a better job of hiding its SUV mass.

 It was later to market than most rivals, but the Mercedes GLC and GLC Coupe have made up for lost time by being among the front-runners for sale in the premium compact SUV class.
 There are a wide range of models, and whether you buy or lease a GLC, you'll be getting a high-class car with plenty of appeal.

 It needs to be classy to help it take on rivals in the premium SUV class, and shares much of its DNA with the C-Class saloon.
 The main opponents are the Volvo XC60, BMW X3 and Jaguar F-Pace, but there are a number of other cars it must face.
-This includes the Audi Q5, Alfa Romeo Stelvio, Lexus NX and Porsche Macan.
+The list includes the Audi Q5, Alfa Romeo Stelvio, Lexus NX and Porsche Macan.

 The GLC can take on this range of rivals because it has a broad model line-up, from the GLC 220 d and GLC 300 machines, all the way up to the storming AMG GLC 63 variants.
-As a result, prices range from just over £40,000 to around £90,000.
+As a result, prices range from just under £45,000 to around £90,000.